Long-lived crush agents running as Kubernetes Deployments. One operator. Many drones. One shared link - the vinculum.

 Port-forwards through your active kubecontext - no exposed operator endpoint, no long-lived local state.

-Four CRDs.
+Six CRDs.
 Everything else is derived.

 A unit of work.
 Prompt, fresh, workspace mode (shared or ephemeral), timeout, artifacts, env.
 Serial execution per Agent.